ryrob30/mobile-services.en/help/ios/messaging-main/messaging/in-apps-ts.md

 * **Are you putting the new configuration and new SDK in the app?**

   Verify that the SDK is version 4.2 or higher and correctly configured.
-For more information, see [View Hits](https://marketing.adobe.com/resources/help/en_US/mobile/bloodhound/view_hits.html).
 Ensure that you have a `Messages` section in your configuration (downloaded JSON file), or have a Messages remote endpoint, so that it can be retrieved from dynamic tag management.

 * **My full screen message in Android is not showing up.
 I am using the correct SDK, configuration, and my triggers are being met.**